Actipro/WPF-Controls/Documentation/topics/nuget.md

 Actipro provides NuGet packages for its WPF Control assemblies so that they can easily be consumed by .NET projects and later updated.

-The NuGet packages include both .NET Core and .NET Framework variations of the assemblies.
+The NuGet packages include .NET 5+, .NET Core 3.1, and .NET Framework 4.5.2+ variations of the assemblies.
 When a package is referenced, NuGet will use the best variation for your target platform.
-A .NET Core-based application will use .NET Core/Standard assemblies and a .NET Framework-based application will use .NET Framework assemblies.

 ## Actipro NuGet Packages